RaspberryPiFoundation/lesson_format/FORMATTING.md

 We use the scratchblocks2 library, and PhantomJS to render scratch blocks as png files.

-Scratch blocks inside lessons must follow the syntax set out here: http://wiki.scratch.mit.edu/wiki/Block_Plugin/Syntax
+Scratch blocks inside lessons must follow [the syntax set out here](http://wiki.scratch.mit.edu/wiki/Block_Plugin/Syntax).

-You can test your syntax here, http://blob8108.github.io/scratchblocks2/, (remembering to set the language!).
+You can [test your syntax here](http://blob8108.github.io/scratchblocks2/) (remembering to set the language!).

-We use `scratch`, or `blocks` as the name of the language, for example, in markdown:
+We use `scratch` to denote a scratch block in markdown:

     Some paragraph

     ```scratch
     when FLAG clicked
         move 10 steps
     ```

     Another paragraph